Fair Access Protocol

 School fair access referrals - children with challenging behaviour

 In the case of children with challenging behaviour, schools can refer an application to Fair Access if they feel unable to take the child because of existing challenges within the relevant year group.
 The school will tell the parents that the application has been referred.
 In this situation, parents do not have the right to refuse Fair Access.
 But they can refuse the school place the Fair Access panel offers and keep trying to find a place themselves.
+Parents are still entitled to appeal to any schools who were preferences on their application form.

 Where a child has been permanently excluded within the 2 school years before the application, our admissions team will see this on the application form and look into the child's situation.
 We will normally offer a place in our pupil referral unit but may refer the child for Fair Access support if a mainstream school is appropriate.